 Does this mean you have to put all your time and effort into designing ebook covers?
 Not really.
 Your ebook cover design varies depending on the book’s content and its potential readers.
 If you’re creating an ebook for your business, I’d call it a win as long as the cover conveys the right message of the book and reflects your company.

 What you should never do is make a lousy effort at designing the cover — it can leave an impression that your content is mediocre at best.
+Having a well designed cover also helps better promote your ebook as it immediately grabs attention and entices readers to learn more about your content.

 How to design an ebook cover